JoshuaWise/blue-rpc-protocol/docs/spec.md

 - The first element is an Integer whose value is "9".
 - The second element is an Integer whose value is the associated Stream ID.
-- The third element is an Integer whose value is sum of the sizes of all Stream Data received so far for the associated Stream, in KiB.
+- The third element is an Integer whose value is sum of the sizes of all Stream Data received so far for the associated Stream, in KiB (rounded down).
 For the first Stream Signal associated with a Stream, this will generally be "0".
-- The fourth element is an Integer whose value represents the number of KiB of remaining space in the receiver's buffer for the associated Stream.
+- The fourth element is an Integer whose value represents the number of KiB (rounded down) of remaining space in the receiver's buffer for the associated Stream.

 Each time a Peer receives a Stream Signal, it is RECOMMENDED that they pause the stream unless/until the supposed available space is greater than or equal to the size of their next unsent piece of Stream Data.
 Additionally, it is RECOMMENDED that they compare the Stream Signal's third element with their own record of sent Stream Data to more accurately predict the other Peer's available space, despite any network latency.

 Peers MAY ignore any Stream Signal that they receive.
 Therefore, buffers associated with Streams need to be prepared to buffer any amount of data.
 In other words, the fourth element of a Stream Signal does not necessarily represent a true "hard limit" on available space.

 After a Peer sends a Stream Cancellation *or* receives a Final Stream Chunk, it SHOULD NOT ever send any more Stream Signals with the same Stream ID across the same WebSocket connection.
-If a Peer receives a Stream Signal containing a Stream ID that it does not recognize, it MUST ignore it.
+If a Peer receives a Stream Signal containing a Stream ID that is not within its set of "sent Stream IDs, it MUST ignore it.

 When a Peer receives a Stream, it MAY choose to immediately reply with a Stream Cancellation.
 In such cases, the Peer is not required to send a Stream Signal as it normally would.

-## 7 Error
+## 8 Error

 It's useful to have a consistent way of representing application errors.
 To that end, Scratch-RPC defines the Error extension type for MessagePack.

 The Error extension type MUST be assigned to the extension type "1".
 Serializers MUST encode its "data segment" as a Map with at least one String key called "message" whose value is a String.
 The Map MAY have other key-value pairs.

-## 8 WebSocket handling
+## 9 WebSocket handling

 A Scratch-RPC connection inherits the same lifecycle as the underlying WebSocket connection.
 Therefore, a Scratch-RPC connection is established the moment a WebSocket connection is successfully established, and a Scratch-RPC connection is considered "closed" the moment its underlying WebSocket connection is considered "closed".

-All messages sent across the WebSocket connection MUST be sent in binary frames.
-If a Peer receives a text frame, it SHOULD close the WebSocket connection with a status code of "1003".
+If a Peer closes a Scratch-RPC connection without error, they SHOULD use the status code "1000" or "1001".

 ### 8.1 WebSocket compression